 We joined a couple of house sitting websites, set up a profile, and started applying to appealing house sits.
+A more in depth look at how to become a house sitter here.
 After a couple months, we landed our first house sit in Durango, CO, to start in January 2017.

 How will we make money?